[introduction / hello nerds]

-synth environment more closely for some time, I found myslef surrounded mostly by cheesy ("classic") sounds, which were nowhere near the sound of my expectations and my thoughts of what those synths should sound like.
+synth environment more closely for some time, I found myslef surrounded mostly by cheesy ("classic") sounds, which were nowhere near the sound of my expectations and my ideas of what those synths should sound like.
 And I said to myself 'Sweet mother of God, what the fuck is this?', and what followed was an acute need to dig up all the possibilities overlooked by so many people.

 So the purpose of all this is to provide you net-surfers with the opportunity to